Sydney-Informatics-Hub/RNASeq-DE/README.md

 │   └── GRCm38
 │       └── Mus_musculus.GRCm38.dna.toplevel.fa
 │       └── Mus_musculus.GRCm38.98.gtf
-├── samples.config
+├── cohort.config
 └── Scripts
 ```

-Edit the __cohort.config__ file.
-This config file is used to tell the scripts which samples to process, how to process them, and where it can locate relevant input files.
+The `cohort.config` file is used to tell the scripts which samples to process, how to process them, and where it can locate relevant input files.
 An example is provided below:

 |#FASTQ|	SAMPLEID|	DATASET|	REFERENCE_GRCh38_GRCm38|	SEQUENCING_CENTRE|	PLATFORM|	RUN_TYPE_SINGLE_PAIRED|	LIBRARY|
 |------|---------|----------|------------------------|--------------------|-----------|-------------------------|--------|